Learn what foreign tax credit you should be aware of if you're a U.S. citizen living abroad and how to report foreign income with Form 1116.

-- Deduct their foreign taxes on Schedule A, like other common deductions, or
+- Deduct their foreign taxes on Schedule A, like other common deductions.

-- use Form 1116 for a tax credit and subtract the taxes they paid to another country from whatever they owe the IRS.
+- Use Form 1116 to claim the Foreign Tax Credit (FTC) and subtract the taxes they paid to another country from whatever they owe the IRS.

 Foreign tax credit eligibility